felipeboubee/python-sensor-logger/README.md

 time since the start of the run.
 Reads that raise, return `None`, or return a non-finite value are replaced with a sentinel and logged as warnings; readings outside the plausible range are clamped.
-The result is written to CSV and plotted, with substituted samples marked so a bad sample can never be mistaken for a measurement.
+The result is written to CSV and plotted, with substituted samples marked so a bad sample cannot be mistaken for a measurement.

-No hardware required — `sensor.py` simulates a rangefinder with Gaussian noise and a 5% failure rate, so the whole pipeline runs anywhere.
+No hardware is required. `sensor.py` simulates a rangefinder with Gaussian noise and a 5% failure rate, so the whole pipeline runs anywhere.

 ## Measured performance

-From the committed run in `results/` — 5.0 s target duration, 20 Hz target rate, 2.0 m simulated target:
+From the committed run in `results/`, at a 5.0 s target duration and a 20 Hz target rate against a 2.0 m simulated target:

 | Metric | Result |
 | --- | --- |